silently/wsmock/README.md

 ## Prerequesite

-Going on with our `runWs` WebSocket handler, the main gotcha to target it in our tests is being able to pass it a mocked `conn` argument, meaning one that is not of Gorilla `websocket.Conn` type.
+Going on with our `runWs` WebSocket handler, the main gotcha to test it is: being able to give it a mocked `conn` argument, meaning one that is not of Gorilla `websocket.Conn` type.

 If `runWs` has this signature: